 And Sam Rockwell plays a supposedly redeemable racist yet again, this time a drunk Nazi officer whose injuries mean he can’t be sent to fight.
 He’s hilarious, as his Captain Klenzendorf staggers on stage in front of Germany’s brightest young future Nazis, his ability to shoot undimmed by his milky, sightless eye, his attitude to safety sure to please anyone who harks back to “the good old days”.
 Klenzendorf is a man who loves a good war, even if war doesn’t love him back – and he also knows when the game is up.

 Meanwhile JoJo’s always-immaculate mum Rosie – a fabulously warm yet steely performance from Johansson, as Rosie seeks to save her son and her country, step by tiny step – fights against the regime from the inside.

 JoJo (a very impressive Roman Griffin Davis) is a fanatic (that’s what his mum says anyway!), heading off to Klenzendorf’s camp to learn to be a man who can kill people.
-It’s his refusal to kill a rabbit during the weekend that leads to his nickname.
+It’s his refusal to kill a bunny during the weekend that leads to his nickname.
 In a regime where Nazi virtues are illustrated with metaphors about panthers, lions and tigers, JoJo is a scared rabbit.